code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-22-spring-jms-artemis-example.md

 Artemis is a separate product to [ActiveMQ](http://activemq.apache.org/){:target="_blank"}.
 At the moment of writing the development team is working toward feature parity between ActiveMQ 5.x and Artemis.

-The goal is that Artemis eventually becomes ActiveMQ 6.x.
+The goal is that **Artemis eventually becomes ActiveMQ 6.x**.

-In this guide, we will create a Hello World example that receives a greeting message from an Artemis JMS broker using Spring JMS, Spring Boot, and Maven.
+In this guide, we will create a _Hello World_ example that receives a greeting message from an Artemis JMS broker using Spring JMS, Spring Boot, and Maven.

 ## 2. General Project Overview